The Mystical Powers of the Evil Eye from Greece: A Deep Dive into its Ancient Origins and Modern Beliefs

 It is a curse or legend believed to be cast by this malevolent glare, usually sent to a person when they are unaware.
 Many cultures believe that receiving the evil eye will cause misfortune or injury or simply ‘bad luck’.
 The supernatural harm from the evil eye may come in the form of a minor misfortune, or more serious disease, injury — even death.
 The symptoms of illness caused by the evil eye include loss of appetite, excessive yawning, hiccups, vomiting and fever.

-Eyes are said to have special powers; they are said to be the gateway to a person’s soul.
+Eyes are said to have special powers and the gateway to a person’s soul.
 Shifting eyes are said to subtly betray liars, while a steady gaze may be endearing or menacing depending on the circumstances.
 Eye contact can create an intensely personal connection, whether between lovers or superiors and subordinates.
 Glaring or intense staring can convey power and authority over another.
-Of course, actors use their eyes to convey a wide range of emotions, including love, hate, disgust, boredom, scorn, surprise and envy.
 In fact it is jealousy that underlies the evil eye’s cultural association with magic.

-In order to protect from any jealousy or bad vibes from another person, you wear an “evil eye”.
-Amulets can be worn to deter the evil eye and designed in the shape of an eye, or other shape these days and traditionally in the color blue symbolizing heaven or godliness.
+In order to protect from jealousy or bad vibes from another person, you wear an “evil eye”.
+Amulets or necklaces can be worn to deter the evil eye in the shape of an eye, or other shape these days and traditionally in the color blue symbolizing heaven or godliness.